How to Swim with Turtles Ethically in Daymaniyat Islands Nature Reserve

 I found out about the marine reserve from former colleagues who were in Muscat as expatriate workers.
 You see, I had begun wondering whether Oman has scuba dive sites, after I received hints of its maritime identity from a previous trip.

-- Al Mouj Marina
+- Staying in Al Mouj Marina

 - Looking for Whale Sharks with SeaOman

-- Snorkeling around Daymaniyat Islands
+- Snorkeling in Daymaniyat Islands

 - Why are Ethical Wildlife Experiences Important?